AgentSEO Documentation

 .envfile:

-Fill in the required variables (cp .env.example .env nano .envDATABASE_URL,APP_MASTER_KEY,CRON_SECRET,APP_URL).
+Fill in the required variables (cp .env.example .env # Edit the .env file with your preferred editorDATABASE_URL,APP_MASTER_KEY,CRON_SECRET,APP_URL).
 Remember thatAPP_MASTER_KEYmust be at least 32 characters. - Build the App:

-npm run build - Start with PM2:
+pnpm run build - Start with PM2:

 Remember to visit https://your-domain.com/setup to run the database migrations!